Zihang97/Medical_Platform/README.md

 As a patient, I want to make an appointment with medical providers.
 As a patient or MP, I want to see all appointments booked with whom and at what time.
-As a patient or MP, I want to get a calendar where it can show open time slots for appointments.
+As a MP, I want to get a calendar where it can show open time slots for appointments.

 #### Design

 We use the SQL database for the appointment module.
 Since the appointment format is normalized, the fixed column of SQL won't be a constraint.
 Each row is an appointment, it's convenient to query each row, and there are few join manipulation in this module.

-#### POST /appointment/{username}
+#### POST /appointment/create

 ##### Parameters